pramnora/c/README.md

 Thus, I'm merely just a **beginner** who's *new* to learning C.

 The FREE code editor I'm using is called: CodeBlocks.

+UPDATED(260224)

+I'm no longer using Windows OS Platform, anymore.
+My current OS is Linux Mint.
+I am able to create/run C code using GCC compiler.
+-(**NOTE**: I still remain a total 'beginner' when it comes to writing c code.)-

 -----